 Since 2015, the NMS has monitored concentrations of harmful algal toxins in mussels collected from the perimeter of the Bay every two weeks.
 The NMS and other researchers have documented frequent detections of harmful algal bloom (HAB) forming organisms and their associated toxins, including saxitoxin, domoic acid, and microcystin.
 Scientists place nutrient levels among the main factors that favor HAB events, though establishing the mechanistic link between HABs and nutrients has proven challenging in estuaries worldwide.
 Domoic acid concentrations in SF Bay mussels have generally been much lower than human consumption advisory levels.
 In contrast, concentrations of microcystin and saxitoxin have approached and sometimes exceeded consumption advisory levels.

-During the summer of 2022, San Francisco Bay is experiencing a large bloom of the species, Heterosigma akashiwo, one of several species that can cause water to take on a reddish-brown color, commonly called “red tide”.
-Fish kills associated with this bloom have been occurring in several parts of San Francisco Bay and Lake Merritt.
+During the summers of 2022 and 2023, San Francisco Bay has experienced a large bloom of the species, Heterosigma akashiwo, one of several species that can cause water to take on a reddish-brown color, commonly called “red tide”.
 The Water Board is working through the Nutrient Management Strategy team to track observations of algae or wildlife impacts to understand the scope of the bloom.
 For more information, see these answers to frequently asked questions about this HAB event.

 Because of our regulatory program and Nutrient Management Strategy, scientists are able to mobilize quickly to study this bloom and emergency funding has already been allocated to support monitoring this bloom.
 Over the past several years, major investments augmenting our capacity to monitor algal blooms include the following:

 - Systematic collection of algal toxin data during recurring channel cruises

 - Development of DNA-sequencing techniques for specific algal species